zivz/weatherapp_codelab/codelab.md

 ![Project Settings](./assets/Project_Settings.png)

-## Weather UI Overview
+## Weather App - UI Overview

 #### UI Components
-Our Primary View will contain 2 Subviews.
+Our Primary View will contain 2 subviews.
 * Current Weather view
-* Table View with 10 days weather forecast, **which will not be part of this tutorial.**
+* Table View with 10 day weather forecast, **which will not be part of this tutorial.**

 ![WeatherApp Subviews](./assets/TwoViews.png)

 #### Current Weather view
-Will be consisted of 2 parts
+Will be consisted of 2 parts:
 * **Part 1** - General Info
   * Current date
   * Current Temperature in Celsius